 Seven Earth-like planets were found orbiting a dwarf red star called Trappist-1, named after a telescope in Chile.
-The star is in Aquarius 40 light-years away.
+Trappist-1 is in Aquarius 40 light-years away.

 Dec 29, 2016

 Nuclear fusion is the energy source of the future.
 Ocean water will provide unlimited fuel.
-To fuse hydrogen into helium, a device is needed to produce temperatures like those on the sun.
-Technologies must be invented that make fusion electricity cheap.
-Many countries are working on the International Thermonuclear Experimental Reactor in southern France.
+To turn hydrogen into helium, a device is needed to produce temperatures like those on the sun.
+We need technologies that make fusion electricity cheap.
+Many countries are working on the International Thermonuclear Experimental Reactor in France.

 Dec 23, 2016

-Socrates, Plato, Aristotle & Ptolemy were wrong about everything and contributed to Europe's 1400 year Dark Age.
-2 Greeks on the right track were Aristarchus and Eratosthenes.
-Aristarchus knew the earth revolved around the sun, and Eratosthenes measured the earth's circumference with amazing accuracy.
+Socrates, Plato, Aristotle & Ptolemy were wrong and contributed to Europe's 1400 year Dark Age.
+Two Greeks were on the right track: Aristarchus and Eratosthenes.
+Aristarchus knew the earth revolved around the sun.
+Eratosthenes measured the earth's circumference with amazing accuracy.

 We live on a globe, a sphere.
 Earth is a large ball with a curved surface.
 It curves in all directions.
-We sense the curvature by watching stars as we travel north and south.
-Globes like the one my parents gave me depict Earth from space.
+We sense its curvature by watching stars as we travel north and south.
+Globes like the one my parents bought me depict Earth from space.

-Latitude lines run parallel to the equator, an imaginary line around the middle of the earth.
+Lines of latitude run parallel to the equator, an imaginary line around the middle of the earth.
 The equator divides the planet into Northern and Southern Hemispheres.
-Longitude lines converge at the poles.
+Lines of longitude converge at the poles.

 The "midnight sun" is a confusing name for this phenomenon.
-The earth tapers toward the poles, and what we call the "midnight sun" is a result of this tapering together with the earth's 23 1/2 degree tilt.
+The earth tapers toward the poles, and what we call the midnight sun results from this tapering together with our planet's 23 1/2 degree tilt.